-The best practices for venue safety and security, along with the safety and security contact form, are located at: http://www.ncaa.org/sites/default/files/Best_Practices_for_Venue_Safety_and_Security.pdf
+The best practices for venue safety and security, along with the safety and security contact form, are located at: ncaa.org/sites/default/files/Best Practices for Venue Safety and Security.pdf.

 FINAL FINANCIAL REPORT

 A final financial report from each championship site must be submitted via the Championships Bid and Host Profile portal under the "budget" tab not later than 60 days after the event.